-Let me ask you a question – how many times have you looked at your phone today?
+Let me ask you a question: How many times have you looked at your phone today?
 You most likely don’t know, but you wouldn’t be too proud of the number either if you knew the truth.
-Even though we think we’re not addicted to our phones, research shows that we glance at their screens on average of 80 times per day, which amounts to once every 12 minutes, or almost 30,000 times per year.
+Even though we think we’re not addicted to our phones, we glance at the screens on average 80 times per day, which amounts to once every 12 minutes, or almost 30,000 times per year.

-Whether it’s fear of missing out, checking out Instagram stories or work emails, we use our phones the last thing we fall asleep and the first thing when we wake up – many of us checking our phones even during sleep.
+Whether it’s fear of missing out, checking out Instagram stories, or work emails, we use our phones as the last thing we do before we fall asleep and the first thing we do when we wake up—many of us checking our phones even during sleep.

 Why is checking your phone all that bad?

-You probably know yourself that looking at your phone screen all of the time isn’t such a great idea, and there’s a multitude of reasons.
-Let’s start with the most striking one – depending on when they were born, an average person will spend a staggering five years and four months of their life on social media.
-That number doesn’t account for other phone use, such as calls, messaging or work.
-Compare this with one year and one month of our total lives spent on socializing or one year and four months on exercise – not a good outlook.
+You probably know yourself that looking at your phone screen all the time isn’t such a great idea, and there are a multitude of reasons why.
+Let’s start with the most striking one: depending on when they were born, the average person will spend a staggering five years and four months of their life on social media.
+That number doesn’t account for other phone use, such as calls, messaging, or work.
+Compare this with one year and one month of our total lives spent on socializing or one year and four months on exercise—not a good outlook.

-Finally, it’s been scientifically proven that cell phone use takes a major toll on productivity, especially on those who depend on phones to get their jobs done.
-Most interestingly, same research shows that your phone doesn’t even have to be turned on to distract you – it’s enough to be present in the same room.
+Finally, it’s been scientifically proven that cell phone use takes a major toll on productivity, especially for those who depend on phones to get their jobs done.
+Most interestingly, the same research shows that your phone doesn’t even have to be turned on to distract you—it’s enough to be present in the same room.

-Here are some of the proven ways to cut down on your phone time to become healthier, more productive and have more time to do the things you love.
+Here are some tried-and-true methods on how to reduce your phone time, so you can be healthier, more productive, and have more time to do the things you enjoy.

 Keep your phone physically away

-As mentioned above, your phone will be a hazard to your productivity, no matter if your notifications or the whole device is switched off.
-If you don’t need your phone for work or any urgent tasks, keep it at the other end of the room, or in a separate room.
-Out of sight, out of mind, and you can go about your tasks without worrying about interruptions.
+As mentioned above, your phone will be a hazard to your productivity, no matter if your notifications are turned off or the whole device is switched off.
+If you don’t need your phone for work or any urgent tasks, keep it at the other end of the room or in a separate room.
+Out of sight, out of mind, and you can get on with your work without interruptions.

 "50 Surefire Ways to Improve Your